adambickels/task-management-supercom/README.md

 ## Architecture

-The application follows a clean architecture pattern with the following layers:
+I organized the app using clean architecture principles with these layers:

-1. **TaskManagement.Core** - Domain entities, DTOs, and interfaces
+1. **TaskManagement.Core** - The domain stuff: entities, DTOs, and interfaces
-2. **TaskManagement.Infrastructure** - Data access layer with EF Core and repositories
+2. **TaskManagement.Infrastructure** - Data access with EF Core and repositories
-3. **TaskManagement.API** - RESTful API controllers and configuration
+3. **TaskManagement.API** - The RESTful API controllers and configuration
-4. **TaskManagement.Service** - Windows Service for background processing
+4. **TaskManagement.Service** - Background Windows Service for task monitoring
 5. **task-management-ui** - React frontend with TypeScript and Material-UI

-### Design Patterns Used
+### Design Patterns I Used

-1. **Repository Pattern**: Abstracts data access logic
+1. **Repository Pattern**: Keeps the data access logic clean and separate
-2. **Dependency Injection**: Used throughout for loose coupling
+2. **Dependency Injection**: Used everywhere for loose coupling
-3. **DTO Pattern**: Separates domain models from API contracts
+3. **DTO Pattern**: Keeps domain models separate from what the API sends
-4. **Flux Pattern**: Redux unidirectional data flow
+4. **Flux Pattern**: Redux's unidirectional data flow
 5. **Producer-Consumer Pattern**: RabbitMQ message queue
-6. **Clean Architecture**: Separation of concerns across layers
+6. **Clean Architecture**: Each layer has its own job

-## Technologies Used
+## Tech Stack

 ### Backend
 - .NET 10